Cathy-Qing/Cathy-Qing.github.io/README.md

 # Cathy-Qing.github.io
-This is a space for Cathy to post blogs and posts on things she is interested in.
+This is a space for Cathy to post blogs and posts on Coding for Kids content.